r0ck3tz/r0ck3tz.github.io/_posts/2020-04-13-midnightsunctf-pwn3.md

 ![code decompiled][decompiled]

-Sending 512 bytes casues crash that overwrite program counter (pc) at offset 144.
+Sending 512 bytes causes crash that overwrite program counter (pc) at offset 144.
 Since the binary is compiled with NX bit it is required to use ROP technique.

 {% highlight python %}
 payload = (